siyb/tw-epma-0-intro/tw-epma-0-intro.md

 * Patrick Sturm
 * E-Mail sturm@technikum-wien.at

+## About Me

+* started out as a mobile app developer in 2011, working on high profile mobile apps for 3 years
+* chief executive and backend / android developer at Spherical Elephant GmbH since 2014
+    * we specialize in full stack web development

 ## This is how you get your grade

 * At the end of the course (last session), there will be a short exam taking 45 minutes